eliejaz/fabric_server_springboot/README.md

 ## Overview

-This project is a Spring Boot application designed to interact with Hyperledger Fabric, a blockchain framework implementation.
-It provides RESTful APIs to facilitate blockchain operations such as invoking chaincode and querying the ledger.
+This project is a Spring Boot application designed to interact with Hyperledger Fabric in the context of medical facilities.
+It provides RESTful APIs to facilitate blockchain operations.
+The server is secured via JWT authentication and role-based APIs.
 ## Features

 - **Spring Boot Framework**: Utilizes Spring Boot for easy setup and rapid development.
 - **Hyperledger Fabric Integration**: Connects with Hyperledger Fabric to perform blockchain operations.
 - **RESTful APIs**: Exposes endpoints to interact with the blockchain network.
+Available APIs can be seen in the swagger interface.

 ## Prerequisites

 - Java 11 or higher
 - Maven
-- Docker (for running Hyperledger Fabric)

 ## Setup

 1. **Clone the repository**